 Cohorts that include both early- and mid-career professionals afford students the opportunity to interact with peers across the health sciences and other fields, enriching the academic experience and providing opportunities to form relationships that will help drive students’ success in the workplace.
 Program faculty welcome incorporation of students’ professional experiences into course activities, allowing for rich discussions focused on real-world scenarios.

 At a part-time pace, students often complete the program within three years.
 Students meet regularly with the program director for support and guidance throughout the program and are assisted in connecting with public health faculty for mentorship and project development and oversight.
 Students may also work directly with other faculty as advisors to meet individual needs and preferences.
 They are also supported by the college's Office of Academic Programs and Student Services, with access to breadth of Ohio State’s resources to support student success.

-Instructors from both academic and practical public health, health care and health policy provide a rich learning environment for professional students, and the program understands the demands of a full-time profession.
-Work/life balance is critical to student success and MPH-PEP faculty and staff make every effort to accomodate the unique needs of the professionals who join the program.
+Instructors with public health, health care and health policy backgrounds provide a rich learning environment for students, and program leaders understand the demands of a full-time professional.
+Work-life balance is critical to student success, and MPH-PEP faculty and staff make every effort to accommodate the unique needs of the students who join the program.